vpistola/markdown-cv/index.md

 `July 2021 - present`
 __DevOps Engineer, Athena Research and Innovation Center__

-- DevOps Engineer with the role of designing, developing and deploying web applications and services across a broad range of technologies (PHP, JavaScript, MySQL, Python).
-The services are containerized using the Docker software and deployed in a Kubernetes cluster from which are exposed through an Ingress controller to the public domain.
+- DevOps Engineer focused in designing, developing and deploying web applications and services.
+For the developing, we leverage open source technologies like PHP, JavaScript, MySQL and Python.
+The services are containerized using the Docker open source software and deployed in a Kubernetes cluster from which are exposed through an Ingress controller to the public domain.

 `Nov 2020 – May 2021`
 __Operations Engineer, SEKE SA__